Genetic Diversity-Useful as a Wildlife Plant or Processed

-If you love grafted uniformity, then run away.
-(This is not the pear you are searching for.)
 These trees are incredibly healthy and vigorous compared to their cultivated cousins.
-This pear is most often used for attracting white tailed deer and birds.
+This pear can be used for attracting white tailed deer and birds.
 We harvest just the large fruited selections for our seeds.
 The deer eat these first which tend to drop earlier than the rest starting in September.
 Some fruits remain in good condition until November and December.
 Some of the seedlings will stay hung up in the trees throughout December and January where winter birds eat them as the fruits blet and become mush like just like medlars.

 The small fruits are used like a crabapple for pear jelly.
 As one of customers said, "I hate pears, I hate pears,...(bites into our pear) I love this pear."
 There is no bland insipidity in these pears.
 Processed into jam, jelly or drink the flavors are similar to a quince mixed with a crabapple.

 You can also grow them from seeds: *ECOS Pear seeds also available.